Hsgngr/MachineLearning/README.md

 # Machine Learning Collection

-A Source Repository for Machine Learning related Articles/Notebooks
+A Source Repository for Machine Learning related Articles/Notebooks.
+I occasionally add papers that I have read and liked for future reference.

 ## Articles